Dharitri-org/sme-core/README.md

-# mx-chain-core-go
+# sme-core

-mx-chain-go common components and data that can be used in other repositories as well
+sme-dharitri common components and data that can be used in other repositories as well